nikitads9/note-service-api/README.md

 <p align="justify">

-This is a service dedicated to keep brief memos with structure "Title, Content".
+This is a service dedicated to keep brief memos with a structure "Title, Content".
 The title is constrained to be shorter than 20 letters, whereas the content is bounded to 1000 letters.
 The service' API accepts gRPC or HTTP requests and converts the received Protobuffer request into a simple golang struct, isolated from the outer layer.
-That struct is then passed to specific method of a service layer according to initial request.
+That struct is then passed to specific method of a service layer according to the initial request.
 The service layer in turn redirects the received model to specific method in repository layer, which has an interface for communication with PostgreSQL database.
 This service requires at least [Docker](https://www.docker.com/) and [Goose](https://github.com/pressly/goose/) installed as well as using Linux or
 WSL to set up the Note Service app and database in a container.